Our DIY Vertical Chess Board hangs on the wall, so there’s no rush to finish a game. It’s a playable piece of art that everyone will love!

 Every so often, I’ll throw my hat in the ring and offer myself up for slaughter.

 After asking again (as I always do) which pieces do what, I sit and contemplate the game board.
-While Barish’s or Handan’s brain has probably already anticipated how many moves it will take to destroy me, I just stare at the board with a little drool pooling at the corners of my mouth, while my brain does its thing:
+While Baris’s or Handan’s brain has probably already anticipated how many moves it will take to destroy me, I just stare at the board with a little drool pooling at the corners of my mouth, while my brain does its thing:

 Okay, so I’ll never be Bobby Fischer, but at least I have a couple of chess players in the family to make me proud.